shotgunsoftware/rails_xss/README.markdown

       end.join("\n").html_safe
     end

-3) Use the safe_helper meta programming method:
+3) Use the `safe_helper` meta programming method (WARNING: This is not supported by Rails 3, so if you're planning to eventually upgrade your app this alternative is not recommended):

     module ApplicationHelper
       def some_helper
         #...
       end
-      safe_helper :some_helper
+      safe_helper :some_helper    # not supported by Rails 3
     end

 Example